KristianColville1/kristians-cool-shop/DatabaseDesignDocument.md

 ### 3.1 Rationale for Chosen Modelling Approach

-The Entity-Relationship (ER) modeling approach was selected for developing the conceptual data model of Kristian's Cool Shop.
-This choice was made after considering several alternative modeling approaches.
+The Entity-Relationship (ER) modelling approach was selected for developing the conceptual data model of Kristian's Cool Shop.
+This choice was made after considering several alternative modelling approaches.

-**Why ER Modeling is Appropriate:**
+**Why ER Modelling is Appropriate:**

-ER modeling excels at representing complex relationships between distinct business entities, making it ideal for this e-commerce system with multiple interconnected entities (customers, products, orders, payments).
+ER modelling excels at representing complex relationships between distinct business entities, making it ideal for this e-commerce system with multiple interconnected entities (customers, products, orders, payments).
 As noted by GeeksforGeeks, "ER diagrams represent the E-R model in a database, making them easy to convert into relations (tables)" (GeeksforGeeks, 2025), which aligns perfectly with our SQL-based implementation target.

 **Alternative Approaches Considered:**

-- **Object-Oriented Modeling**: Overkill for this relational database project and doesn't align with SQL implementation.
+- **Object-Oriented Modelling**: Overkill for this relational database project and doesn't align with SQL implementation.
 - **UML Class Diagrams**: More suited for software design rather than database design, adding unnecessary complexity.
 - **Relational Model**: Starting directly with tables would skip the important conceptual phase.

 **Specific Benefits for This Project:**

 The ER approach directly addresses the scaling issues mentioned in the problem domain.
-By clearly modeling entities and relationships first, we can identify potential bottlenecks (like the many-to-many relationship between orders and products) and design appropriate solutions (the OrderItem weak entity) before implementation.
-This upfront modeling prevents the "clunky monolithic setup" problems that led to the current system's performance issues.
+By clearly modelling entities and relationships first, we can identify potential bottlenecks (like the many-to-many relationship between orders and products) and design appropriate solutions (the OrderItem weak entity) before implementation.
+This upfront modelling prevents the "clunky monolithic setup" problems that led to the current system's performance issues.

 The ER model also naturally supports the advanced concepts required by the assignment - weak entities for order line items, recursive relationships for category hierarchies and employee management structures, and subtype/supertype relationships for different payment methods.